jorge-correia/linux/Documentation/sound/alsa-configuration.rst

     The driver prints a message like "Found post-registration device
-    assignment: 1234abcd:04" for such a device, so that user can notice the need. skip_validation
+    assignment: 1234abcd:04" for such a device, so that user can notice the need. quirk_flags
-    Skip unit descriptor validation (default: no).
-    The option is used to ignore the validation errors with the hexdump of the unit descriptor instead of a driver probe error, so that we can check its details. quirk_flags
     Contains the bit flags for various device specific workarounds.
     Applied to the corresponding card index.